-That said, you could incorporate a dedicated streaming pc to gain all of the benefits of a Desktop/Laptop PC, and gain access to stream any console and their exclusive titles that you want.
-At least, those consoles that have an HDMI output.
+That said, you could incorporate a dedicated streaming pc to gain all of the benefits of a Desktop/Laptop PC and gain access to stream any console and their exclusive titles that you want.
+At least, those consoles that do have an HDMI output.

-If you don’t have a budget of $800-1000, you will need to make further compromises; such as buying used or previous generation components or PCs.
-As a rule of thumb; I strongly recommend buying a new SSD/HDD regardless of your budget(Or format the drive if you feel comfortable doing that.
-Follow the video linked and you’ll be fine.
+If you don’t have a budget of $800-1000, you will need to make further compromises, such as buying used or previous generation components or PCs.
+As a rule of thumb, I strongly recommend buying a new SSD/HDD regardless of your budget(Or format the drive if you feel comfortable doing that.
+Follow the video link, and you’ll be fine.
 Its purely a confidence thing.)

 Our recommended M.2 NVMe Drive(Make sure your motherboard has an M.2 slot!!) is the Samsung 970 Evo.
 Can’t afford it?
 This Saberent drive will do the trick! ( At the cost of lifespan.
 I strongly advise using a cloud backup service in place with these drives.)